 Available WordPress documentation and support is much more advanced and helpful compared with Joomla! and Drupal.
 This makes developing for WordPress much simpler and less frustrating.

-WordPress manuals and support for both developers and end users is light years ahead of what Joomla or what anyone else has on offer.
-This makes developing for WordPress much simpler for the end user to maintain their site.
+WordPress manuals and support for both developers and end-users are light years ahead of what Joomla or anyone else has on offer.
+This makes developing for WordPress much simpler for the end-user to maintain their site.